If I'm being totally honest (and I am because we're friends now), I never wanted to photograph weddings. Or people in a portrait sense at all, really.

-PLANNING MY NEXT TRIP WITH MY WIFE, INGRID, SPOILING OUR TWO RESCUE DOGS, OR MAPPING OUT THE NEXT PROJECT ON OUR 1970’S FIXER.
+PLANNING A TRIP WITH HER WIFE, INGRID, SPOILING HER TWO RESCUE DOGS, WITH HER NOSE IN A BOOK, OR MAPPING OUT THE NEXT PROJECT ON THEIR 1970’S FIXER.

 Their love didn’t make sense but it didn’t have to.
 They lived all over the states and in Okinawa (a few times), raised four kids, and also raised me.
 Even when my Grandpa was a stubborn ass (99% of the time), she’d complain under her breath but still look at him with loving eyes.
 Even when his brain started to deteriorate, he would still call her his sunshine.